PyWavelets/pywt/doc/source/regression/dwt-idwt.rst

     6

 Looks fine.
-(And if you expected that the output length would be a half of the input data length, well, that's the tradeoff that allows for the perfect reconstruction...).
+(And if you expected that the output length would be a half of the input data length, well, that's the trade-off that allows for the perfect reconstruction...).

 The third argument of the :func:`dwt_coeff_len` is the already mentioned signal